- Best Overall: The New York Sewing Center

 In this Skillshare class, Yoo outlines how important the paper pattern is in garment production.
 The class is designed for beginners and will teach you a simple, four-step process for pattern drafting: measurement (taking proper measurements to build a pattern), detailing (creating different collar types), materials (choosing materials for the optimal fit), and finally, paper drafting (actually drafting the paper pattern).

 You’ll complete the lessons by creating a pattern for one of the workhorses of anyone’s wardrobe—the classic T-Shirt.
 If you don’t have a Skillshare membership yet, you’ll be able to take the class for free during the platform’s 30 day free trial period.
 A Basic Membership is free with limited access.
-The Premium Membership costs $19 per month or $99 annually.
+The Premium Membership costs $32 per month, or about $170 annually.

 Best Menswear and Accessories: The English Tailor